- Step 1: School Visit

 Prior to assessment, The Application Fee (THB 5,000 per application) should be paid to the chosen Campus; either in cash to the Accounts Department, by cheque, or by bank transfer.
 Please see the Fees page of the relevant campus for payment details.

 Please note that the fee structure is identical in both campuses for the relevant year groups.

 All applications will be reviewed by the Vice Principal (Riverside) or Principal (City Campus).
-If the Selection Criteria are met, the applicant will then invited to school for an assessment.
+If the Selection Criteria are met, the applicant will then be invited to school for an assessment.

 The Assessment Process and Selection Criteria vary according to the age of the child and the entry point into the school.

 In addition to assessing current academic and linguistic attainment, our procedures are also designed to assess the character of the Applicant, and their potential to adapt to and thrive in our ambitious learning environment.
-The process also helps us to identifying any particular levels of support they may need to help them reach their goals, and understand whether Shrewsbury is the right fit for them.
+The process also helps us to identify any particular levels of support they may need to help them reach their goals, and understand whether Shrewsbury is the right fit for them.

 (Please note that we will not assess applicants any earlier than 12 months prior intended enrolment date, and they will not be offered a place until the school is satisfied that all entry criteria, including successful assessment, have been met.
 Should a family wish to apply significantly in advance of the intended enrolment date, they should therefore expect a significant delay before any further action is taken with regards to assessment and decision).